Azure-Samples/ms-identity-docs-code-python/src/webapp/README.md

 ## About the code

-This python web application is using the Flask web framework.
-It includes three navigatable routes with three different authentication/authorization levels required.
-As soon as the user navigates to a route that requires authentication, the user will be redirected to the Azure AD to sign in (if not already signed in via single sign-on) and accept the required app permissions.
+This Python web application uses the Flask web framework.
+The app has three routes, each requiring a different authentication/authorization level.

+When a signed-out user navigates to a route requiring authentication, their browser is redirected to the Azure AD sign-in page.
+After signing in, and if they've not previously done so, the user is asked to consent to the app's request for permission to access their data.

 Please be aware that all of the controller method processing is performed "inline" in the body of the controller.
 Meaning, the code does not rely on any Flask frameworks (or even utility methods) to ensure that the interplay between the Microsoft Authentication Library (MSAL) and the Flask session is understood.
 In practice you'd of course handle cross-cutting concerns such as authorization, authentication, session management in a more Flask-native way, reducing duplication and abstracting the logic away from the specific purpose of the controller method.